EE-MLLM: A Data-Efficient and Compute-Efficient Multimodal Large Language Model: Related Work

 \section{Related Work}

-\textbf{Self-attention-based methods.} Self-attention-based methods~\cite{dai2024instructblip,zhu2023minigpt,chen2023minigpt4_v2,bai2023qwen,chen2023sharegpt4v,fang2023instructseq} employ a projector to align visual features with the input space of LLM.
+\textbf{Self-attention-based methods.} Self-attention-based methods~\cite{dai2024instructblip,zhu2023minigpt,chen2023minigpt4_v2,bai2023qwen,chen2023sharegpt4v,fang2023instructseq,lu2024deepseek} employ a projector to align visual features with the input space of LLM.
 LLaVA~\cite{liu2023llava,liu2023llava_1p5} uses a simple MLP layer to connect the vision encoder of CLIP~\cite{openaiclip} with Vicuna~\cite{zheng2023vicuna}.
-DeepSeek-VL~\cite{lu2024deepseek} employs hybrid vision encoders, including SigLIP~\cite{zhai2023sigmoid_siglip} for high-level semantic features and SAM-B~\cite{kirillov2023segment_sam} for low-level features.
-Considering the scenarios that require fine-grained information, such as document recognition and form understanding, recent work extends MLLM to support high-resolution inputs.
+Considering the scenarios that require fine-grained information, such as document recognition and form understanding, recent work extends MLLM to support high-resolution inputs, resulting in long input sequences with numerous visual tokens.
 LLaVA-Next~\cite{liu2024llavanext} proposes dividing the image into small patches for extracting local features and concatenating the downsampled image feature as global context.
 Monkey~\cite{li2023monkey} also partitions high-resolution images into small patches, processing each patch independently with a trainable resampler.
-Since the self-attention-based methods are compute-inefficiency, the overhead for high-resolution inputs can be more severe.
+Another line of research focuses on compressing the number of visual tokens to reduce computational cost.
 Deco~\cite{yao2024deco} and HoneyBee~\cite{cha2024honeybee} carefully design projectors to reduce the number of visual tokens with minimal information loss.
 However, these methods still compromise fine-grained capabilities when reducing the number of visual tokens.
 Our EE-MLLM, a cross-attention-based architecture, achieves state-of-the-art performance while maintaining computational efficiency.

 \textbf{Cross-attention-based methods.} Cross-attention-based methods~\cite{laurencon2023obelics, alayrac2022flamingo,awadalla2023openflamingo,chen2024evlm} typically incorporate additional cross-attention modules into the decoder layers of LLM to integrate visual information without extending the length of the text token sequence.
 Flamingo~\cite{alayrac2022flamingo} introduces a novel gated xattn-dense block, incorporating a tanh-gating mechanism for training stability.
 Flamingo is trained on large-scale interleaved image-text data and supports in-context few-shot learning.
 EVLM~\cite{chen2024evlm} enhances Flamingo by: (1) utilizing hierarchical ViT features without a resampler, (2) replacing the image token with a set of learnable tokens in the text input, and (3) introducing MoE to boost performance.
 Although these cross-attention-based methods are computationally efficient, the additional cross-attention blocks lead to a large number of trainable parameters and a heavy reliance on pre-training data.
 Our EE-MLLM avoids introducing any extra trainable parameters and repurposes the weights of LLM to map visual tokens into the LLM feature space, thus achieving promising performance with a small amount of training data.